-- arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the pupil's conditions - emergency plans, including whom to contact and contingency arrangements.
+- where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the pupil's conditions - emergency plans, including whom to contact and contingency arrangements.

 Hardwick Primary School will keep a centralised register of IHCPs, and identify a member of staff to have responsibility for this register.